marchaos/redux-worker/README.md

 ## Demos
   - [Solver for N-Queens](http://chikeichan.github.io/redux-worker/demo/nqueen/index.html)

-To run the demo locally, cd into the demo directory, and then:
+To run a demo locally, cd into a folder in the demo directory, and then:
 ```bash
 npm i
 webpack-dev-server